 Acts 17:1-9.
 Paul preaches in Thessalonica

 Paul’s desire to reach people to tell them of the amazing love of God for them, knew no bounds.
 He wanted them to have the same assurance that he had that they could spend eternity in the presence of their loving heavenly Father.
-First they had to come to terms with the fact that they were lost and separated from God because of what Adam had done all those centuries before.
-He turned his back on God and decided to run his life his own way and sin was introduced into the world and into human nature as a result.
-God is Holy and man became sinful.
-Holiness and sin can have nothing to do with each other, so man was eternally separated from God.
-His destiny at creation was to live in fellowship with God in His Presence forever, but because of sin, (and the author of that sin was Satan) he exchanged his destiny of Heaven for Hell – a clear and disastrous choice.
-When God created the Universe, He put Laws in place protecting His creation and excluding Satan from corrupting it.
-When He created Man, He wanted His finest Creation to be made in His image, so He gave man free will to follow Him or not; Adam’s choice would have an eternal effect on Man unless a solution was found.
+Firstly, they had to come to terms with the fact that they were lost and separated from God because of what Adam had done all those centuries before.
+He turned his back on God and decided to run his life his own way.
+As a result, sin was introduced into the world and into human nature.
+God is holy and human beings became sinful.
+Holiness and sin can have nothing to do with each other, so humanity was eternally separated from God.
+Human destiny at creation was to live in fellowship with God in His presence for ever but, because of sin (and the author of that sin was Satan), humans exchanged this destiny of heaven for hell – a clear and disastrous choice.
+When God created the universe, He put laws in place protecting His creation and excluding Satan from corrupting it.
+When He created humanity, He wanted His finest creation to be made in His image, so He gave humans free will to follow Him or not; Adam’s choice would have an eternal effect on humanity unless a solution could be found.

-The Laws that God had put in place required that the Sinner died (was separated from God forever) – each for his own sinful nature – unless an entirely sinless person were to die in the place of the sinner.
-Plainly that could not be another Man.
-The Bible is clear and states that, ‘All have sinned and come short of the Glory of God’.
+The laws that God had put in place required that the sinner should die (be separated from God for ever) – each for his or her own sinful nature – unless an entirely sinless person were to die in the place of the sinner.
+Plainly that could not be another human being.
+The Bible is clear and states that, “All have sinned and come short of the glory of God“.
 Romans 3:23.
 There is absolutely nothing that you or I can do.
-Our deepest desire is to return to God, so we try to be good, we try to do good things, but all our efforts end in failure because sin is in our nature.
-We don’t have to try to be sinful, it just comes naturally to us because it is already there, 1 John 1:8.
+Our deepest desire is to return to God, so we try to be good.
+We try to do good things, but all our efforts end in failure because sin is in our nature.
+We don’t have to try to be sinful.
+It just comes naturally to us because it is already there.
+(See 1 John 1:8.)

 Just like any gift, it needs to be received, accepted, opened and used.
 So what do we need to do about that?
-First, recognise that we need this gift of salvation.
+Firstly, we must recognise that we need this gift of salvation.
 These three steps help to make it easy to understand the process.
 We may want to really get to grips with God in one or more areas.
 So, let’s open it!
-Even if we already believe we are a Christian it is always helpful to review our position.
+Even if we already believe we are a Christian, it is always helpful to review our position.